Swimming at the 2025 World Aquatics Championships – Men's 4 × 200 metre freestyle relay

 The men's 4 × 200 metre freestyle relay at the 2025 World Aquatics Championships was held on 1 August 2025 at the World Aquatics Championships Arena at the Singapore Sports Hub in Kallang, Singapore.
 Great Britain won the event with China second and Australia third.
-The United States team, considered a strong medal contender before the competition, remained the fourth.
+The United States team, considered a strong medal contender before the competition, finished fourth.
 British swimmers James Guy and Duncan Scott equalled the record of Michael Phelps of four gold medals in this event.

 Background

 The event was expected to feature a close contest between Great Britain and the United States.
 Great Britain, defending Olympic and 2023 world champions, fielded James Guy, Duncan Scott, Matt Richards, and Tom Dean, who collectively held five of the top nine sub-1:44 relay splits in history.
-The United States, world record holders, featured Luke Hobson, who swam 1:43.73 that season, with Gabe Jett, Henry McFadden, and possibly Carson Foster completing the lineup.
-Korea, anchored by the individual 200-metre world champion Hwang Sun-woo, could challenge if all four swimmers match their bests, while Australia, China, and Germany were considered podium threats.
-A sub-7:00 race is possible, with several teams approaching historical bests.
+The United States, world record holders, featured Luke Hobson, who swam 1:43.73 that season, with Gabriel Jett, Henry McFadden, and possibly Carson Foster completing the lineup.
+South Korea, anchored by the individual 200-metre world champion Hwang Sun-woo, could challenge if all four swimmers matched their personal bests, while Australia, China, and Germany were considered podium threats.
+A sub-7:00 race was possible, with several teams approaching historical bests.